Frequently asked questions

 Where did you get your ideas from?

+I don't think anybody has a simple answer to that.
+There really is no pattern to what causes me inspiration that sticks.
 But, to be honest, I think the whole discourse of "getting ideas" misses the point.
-A great play is never just about having an idea.
-It's just as much to do with making the idea work as a play.
-A lot of the time, a great concept is sadly unworkable as an actual play.
-And for an idea to line up with all the things needed to make it work, it really comes down to luck.
-To be honest, I think one of the biggest skills you can have as a writer is spotting such an idea when you have one.
-Know the difference between workable ideas and unworkable ideas.
+A great play is never just an idea.
+It's more about making the idea work as a play.
+A lot of the time, a great concept is unworkable as an actual play.
+To be honest, I think one of the biggest skills you can have as a writer is telling which of your ideas and workable and which are not.

 You're aren't half being cynical in these FAQs.

-Believe me, this is just a warm-up.
-I write at length about the state of theatres and the wider arts industry on my blog, and I regularly bite the hand that feeds me.
-I will support theatres when I think they're doing the right thing, and speak out when I think they're doing to wrong thing.
-There's a lot of things I have strong views on.
-I strongly believe in artistic freedom, a true drive to root out harassment and prejudice (not just when it's popular), and a level playing field where aspiring writers who aren't hand-picked by an influential few stand a fair chance against those who are.
-And if the price of standing up for this is fewer opportunities for me, so be it.
-I'm not really keen to work with people after yes men anyway.
+There's a lot of issues I have strong views on.
+I strongly believe in artistic freedom, a true drive to root out harassment and prejudice (not just when it's popular), and a level playing field.
+I want aspiring writers, who aren't hand-picked by an influential few, to stand a fair chance against those who are.
+And if the price of getting noisy is fewer opportunities for me, so be it.
+I'm not really keen to work with people looking for yes men.

-In the earlier days, I did actually manage to piss off a healthy number of people.
+Sometimes.
+In the earlier days, I managed to piss off a healthy number of people.
 I know I pissed them off, because I got a lot of responses along this lines of "Well, you don't know anything, how many commissions/reviews/awards/shortlistings/productions have you had?
 How many professionals have you worked with?"
-But I have since gone on to do all of those things, and my views have remained largely unchanged.
-And on the particularly thorny issue of why nowhere gives any feedback for script submissions ("Oh, don't be stupid, that can't possibly be done, anybody who's got any experience knows that"), Papatango did me a big favour that demonstrates it can be done and lots of people find it useful.
-So ner.
+But I have since gone on to do all of those things, and my views have remained unchanged.

 Where can I see you?